Holiday shopping has come a long way, and it’s happened fast. Really fast.

 China and South Korea join Japan as Top 10 ecommerce markets, so White Day is a shopping holiday for store owners to remember.

 There are variations of Children’s Day all over the world, but the country with the biggest ecommerce bump is Brazil, which celebrates kiddos on October 12.

 Brazil drops hundreds of millions of dollars on ecommerce sites every Children’s Day.
 It’s such a big deal that the Brazilian Institute of Economics issued a 2017 report about the ecommerce boom around Children’s Day.

 And if you don’t sell toys, don’t worry.
-Children’s Day is a shopping holiday for all ages: Cosmetics, mobile phones, and home appliances were all more popular holiday shopping items than toys.
+Children’s Day is a shopping holiday for all ages: Cosmetics, mobile phones, kids clothing and home appliances were all more popular holiday shopping items than toys.

 How to Capitalize on Shopping Holidays